 1 – Olivine makes up 90% of the Earth's mantle.

-Through Coastal Carbon Capture, carbon dioxide stays locked in rocks for millions of years.
+Through Coastal Carbon Capture, carbon dioxide stays locked for years.

 We love trees, and want many more of them planted.
 But they require lots of arable land, and the carbon they capture is released if they ever burn.